 Then, take a trip to the Josiah Henson Museum of African Canadian History and hear the true story of Josiah Henson.
 This historic site was previously named Uncle Tom's Cabin.
 Click here to learn why the name was changed.

-Many of these locations require pre-booking so be sure to contact ahead of time.
+Many of these locations require pre-booking so be sure to contact them ahead of time.

 Black history museum